Heading into one of many hairpin banked turns on the machined part of Carpe Diem...

 Ready to get serious.
 The singletrack goes into the trees for the next 0.7 miles.

-The upper 0.7 miles of Carpe Diem is a fairly straight southbound descent, interrupted by one S-turn drop.
+The upper 0.7 miles of Carpe Diem is a fairly straight southbound descent.
 Most of this section hugs the western side of a ridge, traversing a steep side-slope.
-Enjoy the tight twisting singletrack.
+This machine-built section has replaced the old tree-dodging tight twisting singletrack.

-Looking north on the trail.
-Again, the trees are leaning because of the pitch of...
+Looking south on the trail.
+The trees are leaning because of the pitch of the slope.

-Looking north on the trail.
-Again, the trees are leaning because of the pitch of the slope.
+Looking south on the trail.
+The trees are leaning because of the pitch of the slope.

-For anyone who wants to go right to the machined stuff, there IS an option.
+For anyone who wants to catch the ride at this spot, there IS an option.
 At the spot where Longview touches Turkey Road (1/4 mile downhill from Peacemaker), hop onto Turkey Road heading south.
 If you're dropping down Longview from Peacemaker just go south and uphill on the doubletrack when you hit it.
 It's only 1/4 mile from Longview to where Carpe Diem crosses Turkey Road.

 If you're climbing Longview, this is a 150-degree right turn at mile 2.9, then an easy climb on Turkey Road to where Carpe Diem crosses.
 Turn to the right.